hnouraei/HN_Portfolio/index.md

 ### ABOUT
-Data science professional with a robust background in statistical analysis and data modeling obtained over eight years of applied research and relevant work.
+Senior data science professional with a robust background in statistical analysis and data modeling obtained over eight years of applied research and relevant work.
 Goal-driven, great listener, strong communicator, capable of working individually or as part of a team.

 JOURNAL PUBLICATIONs: [https://bit.ly/HNPublications](https://bit.ly/HNPublications) (Google Scholar)